-Now when people think of waterfalls in New York, they usually think of popular spots like Niagara Falls and frankly, I’m not the sort of person who will tell you to see places everyone else will.
+And when I say that, here’s what I mean: When people think of waterfalls in New York, they usually think of popular spots like Niagara Falls and frankly, I’m not the sort of person who will tell you to see places everyone else will.
 The following list I’m going to give you are from places not many people know about, including secret waterfalls.

-Here is the list of the top best waterfalls in New York State:
+Here is the list of the 16 best waterfalls in NY:

 - Secret Waterfall in the Catskills.

 Where is it?
-Near a city called Itchica, which is also in New York (About 100 east of Middle Falls, Letchworth State Park).
+Near a city called Itchaca, which is also in New York (About 100 east of Middle Falls, Letchworth State Park).

 How high/tall is it?
 150 feet high.